 We'll look at the different types of delivery systems (because warheads are just boring).
 We'll cite Soviet/Russian and NATO designations for both (we'll ignore those silly bilateral RS ones, which the USSR just made up, as well as largely ignore the hard-to-remember GRAU codes used in the Russian military).

 These weapons have appeared a lot in fiction, in both a nuclear and conventional role.

 - During the Cold War, many submarines didn't have names, but rather alpha-numeric designations.
+The numbers painted on the side of a sub were never connected to her actual designation; they were deliberately obfuscatory and changed at random.
 They often had nicknames though.
 All Russian submarines now have names.

 - High-falutin' ship names went out of fashion in the 1930s.
 Sorry, Tom Clancy and James Bond...